curl/everything-curl/curl-comm.md

 ## Project communication

-cURL is an Open Source project consisting of voluntary members from all over the world, living and working in a large amount of the world's time zones.
+cURL is an Open Source project consisting of voluntary members from all over the world, living and working in a large number of the world's time zones.
 To make such a setup actually work, communication and openness is key.
 We keep all communication public and we use open communication channels.
 Most discussions are held on mailing lists, we use bug trackers where all issues